When the duties of optical devices are almost the same, then why are there so many varieties?

 This is the distance at which most people can start to see detail that they can’t make out with the naked eye.

 Even if you have good binoculars, a spotting scope can help you see things more clearly.

 Can you see stars with a spotting scope?

 Yes, you can see stars with a spotting scope.
 Not only can you see stars, but also deep sky objects along with the moon.

 So far, a spotting scope is a great tool for viewing the night sky.
 You can use a spotting scope to find constellations, planets, and other deep-sky objects.

-What strength of binoculars is best?
+What is the strength of binoculars best?